NicolBolas/Proposal-Ideas/Trivial Operations.md

 Some repetition has to be done here, since `sizeof(Typename)` is deducible from the actual types of the memory.

-But more importantly, there are types which are trivially copyable yet are not Assignable:
+But more importantly, there are types which are trivially copyable yet are not Assignable, like the aforementioned `NoAssign`:

 ````
-struct Type
+struct NoAssign
 {
 	const int i;
 };
 ````

-To perform trivial copy assignment on `Type` violates the prohibition on changing a `const` object.
-As such, `Type` has `delete`d copy and move assignment operators.
-But `memcpy` will work just fine.
+To perform trivial copy assignment on `NoAssign` violates the prohibition on changing a `const` object.
+As such, `NoAssign` has `delete`d copy and move assignment operators.
+But `memcpy` will compile just fine, allowing us to encounter undefined behavior, even though it is statically detectable.

 If we had a type-based trivial copying function, we could explicitly verify that the type was assignable, and if it is not issue a compile error.
-It could also be used to trivially copy arrays of data. `std::copy` could do so as well, but having a function specifically for trivial copies makes it clear to the reader that the code is intended to take advantage of doing just a `memcpy`.
+It could also be used to trivially copy arrays of data. `std::copy` could do so as well, but having a function specifically for trivial copies makes it clear to the reader that the code is going to merely call `memcpy` or `memmove`.

 # Design